Alex-Dem2k/ssd2223kisk11demidov4/README.md

-Work for subject “Software systems design” This is repository for completing labs for subject "Software systems design" Student's number - 4
+Work for subject "Software systems design" This is repository for completing labs for subject "Software systems design" Student's number - 4